General national economic measures

 On 7th April, a second decree was released.
 It invests 400 billion euros for companies as loans, of which 200 for exports:

-For SMEs there will be a €7BN fund, available until the end of the year through high street banks as 100% State guaranteed loan, with interest close to 0%, returnable in a max of 6 years.
-Any firm or sole trader can apply up to a maximum of €25K for single person enterprises, double the amount the firms pays out in yearly salaries for firms with up to 499 employees and without limits but with a 90% guarantee to larger firms.The loans is cost free for all, assigned quickly (possibly by 15 April) and without bureaucracy for the first tier, the second and third tiers will need to provide adequate credit ratings.
+For SMEs a €7BN fund is made available until the end of the year through high street banks as 100% state guaranteed loan, with interest close to 0%, returnable in a max of 6 years.
+Any firm or sole trader can apply up to a maximum of €25K for single person enterprises, double the amount the firms pays out in yearly salaries for firms with up to 499 employees and without limits but with a 90% guarantee to larger firms.The loans are cost free for all, assigned quickly and without bureaucracy for the first tier, while the second and third tiers need to provide adequate credit ratings.

-Tax, contributions and VAT holiday for April and May: applied to companies and sole traders whose gross earnings dropped by 25% or more in March (some say it will be 33%).
+Tax, contributions and VAT holiday for April and May: applied to companies and sole traders whose gross earnings dropped by 25% or more in March.

 National measures specific to the music sector or to culture in general

 The music sector can benefit from the above-mentioned general measures.